City of opportunities

 Why should people choose Stockholm as their new home city?

-The City of Stockholm is the city of opportunities.
+The City of Stockholm is a city of opportunities.
 In our city, we have amazing creative people from different countries and cultures that drive the development.
 Stockholm is unique and a city of balance.
-A balance between the city and nature as well as work-life balance, which makes it an attractive city to raise a family and build a career.
+A balance between the city and nature as well as a work-life balance makes it an attractive city to raise a family and build a career.